 1. Why Are You Interested In This Role?

-Here the interviewer seeks to establish factors behind the interviewees’ interest in the role.
-This includes the desire to work in the aforementioned position.
+Here the interviewer seeks to establish the factors behind the interviewees’ interest in the role.
+This includes the desire to work in the position above.
 Briefly explain what aroused your interest in this role.

 2. What Are The Roles Of A Financial Controller?

-“The responsibilities carried out by a financial Controller in a company may vary with regard to a company’s size and nature of the operation.
-In my current role, I perform financial analysis which includes spreadsheet designing.
+“The responsibilities carried out by a financial Controller in a company may vary about a company’s size and nature of the operation.
+In my current role, I perform financial analysis, which includes spreadsheet design.
 I also perform risk assessments and analyze the efficiency of policy decisions made by the executives.
 I also review and analyze financial contracts on behalf of the company.
 My other role is the preparation of financial statements and cash flow reports.
 I also possess fantastic writing skills which are handy in preparation of reports.”